j3br/myrk.se/src/pages/about.md

 ---

 # About
-> It could always be worse.

-Things that interest me - in no particular order:
+Things that interest me, in no particular order:

 * Linux, open-source
 * Cats